joaosvictor/ml-notebooks/README.md

 #### sources of researches of data(science/analyses) and ML.
-#### simple ML algorithms implemented in Python 3, TensorFlow 2, and Keras too
+#### simple ML algorithms and projects implemented in Python 3, TensorFlow 2, and Keras too

 #### If you'd like to request a notebook experiment, file an issue and maybe I'll do it.